SzokolAttila/PillPal/README.md

 To install devtunnel run the following line `curl -sL https://aka.ms/DevTunnelCliInstall | bash` For logging in your GitHub account, you'll need a web page tool like `xdg`.
-To install it run the following line `sudo apt install xd-utils` Now you can easily log in using `devtunnel login -g`
+To install it run the following line `sudo apt install xdg-utils` Now you can easily log in using `devtunnel login -g`

 ### Create and run devtunnel